Building a Neighborhood in The Sims 2

-The following attempts to teach you how to do just this with as little work and as much fun as possible.
+The following guide attempts to teach you how to do just this with as little work and as much fun as possible.
 I hope that these brief summaries are easy to follow!

 Planning and Plotting Before You Play

 First, before you touch that mouse, what kind of neighborhood do you want?
-Think about:
+Think about the following:

 From classic country to an island paradise, or the days of yore to a bustling downtown—or maybe you just want a quiet, little suburban neighborhood for your Sims.
 Then there's the "weird" (or creative, by another name) stuff you can design, like modernized fairy tales or a post-apocalyptic land.
 Of course, some of these may require a strong imagination, as your Sims won't actually recognize your theme.
 It's up to you to create it in your mind's eye through décor and playing the game the way you want it played.

 These can be a big factor in how your ultimate 'finished' Sims neighborhood looks.
 Keeping in mind whether you want a theme, be sure that the style of buildings match it.
 For example, cottages and castles with moats for princesses and witches.
 Ranch style houses and barns and cabins if your Sims tend to live off the land in your world.
 Mansions or trailers or apartments and so on and so on.
 But even if you've chosen not to theme your custom neighborhood and just let it build and thrive naturally, you may want a little organization—or not.
 This leads me to the next consideration.

 A "trailer park" housed the low-income Sims in the game, small elongated houses grouped together.
 Along the beachfront sat my mansions.
 A quiet side street offered room for a mix-and-match setting of Tudors and ranch homes and the occasional Victorian style.
 My cemetery went off to the side, away from the land of happy families.
 Parks and beaches were scattered throughout.
 "Districts" rose up as shops and restaurants were opened near each other.